 Minor in Chemistry

-Chemistry is the basis for many fields related to engineering, biology and other sciences.
-Ultimately, most phenomena in biology, medicine, geology and environmental sciences can be described in terms of the chemical and physical behavior of atoms and molecules.
+Chemistry is a science inherently related to engineering, biology and other sciences.
+Significantly, numerous phenomena in biology, medicine, geology and environmental sciences can be described in terms of the chemical and physical behavior of materials and molecules.

-Pursuing a minor in chemistry would widen students’ choices of further studies such as professional health studies, chemical engineering, environmental chemistry and technical chemistry fields including cosmetics, textile and polymers.
+Pursuing a minor in chemistry widens students’ choices of further studies such as professional health studies, chemical engineering, environmental chemistry and technical chemistry fields including cosmetics, textile and polymers.
 At the same time, the chemistry minor complements premedical requirements for students interested in medicine.
-Business majors could gain valuable technical experience with a chemistry minor, and be prepared for the scientific job market.
+Students of all majors, can gain valuable technical experience with a chemistry minor useful in today’s job market.

-The mission of the Chemistry Minor program is to offer a consistent general program, providing students with a supportive environment to learn the general basic principles in chemistry and the different laboratory skills and instrumental techniques.
+The mission of the Minor in Chemistry Program is to provide students with a supportive environment to learn the principles of chemistry, the different laboratory skills, and instrumental techniques.

-- To provide students with basic general information in Chemistry through lecture and laboratory courses
+- To provide students with basic information in chemistry through lecture and laboratory courses.

-- To provide student access to modern instrumental analytical techniques and applications.
+- To provide student access to modern instrumental techniques and applications.

-- To offer students with a wider scope of job opportunities.
+- To equip students with skills to compete for a wider range of job opportunities.

 - Students will successfully show acquisition of basic concepts in chemistry.

-- Students will be able to identify and solve applied chemical problems
+- Students will identify and solve applied chemical problems.